peteroupc/peteroupc.github.io/randomnotes.md

        return mvn
     END METHOD

-Each of the resulting uniform random numbers will be in the interval [0, 1], and each one can be further transformed to any other probability distribution (which is called a _marginal distribution_ here) by passing the uniform number to the distribution's inverse CDF (see "[**Inverse Transform Sampling**](#Inverse_Transform_Sampling)", and see also Cario and Nelson 1997.)
+Each of the resulting uniform random numbers will be in the interval [0, 1], and each one can be further transformed to any other probability distribution (which is called a _marginal distribution_ here) by taking the quantile of that uniform number for that distribution (see "[**Inverse Transform Sampling**](#Inverse_Transform_Sampling)", and see also Cario and Nelson 1997.)

 > **Examples:**
 >